conor1982/Iris_Project_2020/README.md

 To construct a histogram from a continuous variable you first need to split the data into intervals, called bins [15]

 A histogram was created for each variable The data for each was split into 5 bins.
-A function was created with the function parameter being the variable i.e. sepal width, petal length etc. This allowed for more effiecnt code when creating a Histogram for each variable.
+A function was created with the function parameter being the variable i.e. sepal width, petal length etc. This allowed for more efficient code when creating a Histogram for each variable.
 These Histograms also display the PDF (probability density function) which will be looked at in more detail later on.

 #### Code example